Duke of Berry

 Duke of Berry (Duc de Berry) or Duchess of Berry (Duchesse de Berry) was a title in the Peerage of France.
-The Duchy of Berry, centred on Bourges, was originally created as an appanage for junior members of the French royal family and was frequently granted to female royals.
-The style Duke of Berry was later granted by several Bourbon monarchs to their grandsons.
-The last official Duke of Berry was Charles Ferdinand of Artois, son of Charles X. The title Duke of Berry is currently used as a courtesy title by Prince Alphonse de Bourbon, son of the Legitimist Pretender to the French Throne Louis Alphonse de Bourbon.
+The Duchy of Berry, centred on Bourges, was originally created as an appanage for junior members of the Capetian dynasty and was frequently granted to female royals.
+The style "Duke of Berry" was later granted by several Bourbon monarchs to their grandsons.
+The last official Duke of Berry was Charles Ferdinand of Artois, son of King Charles X. The title Duke of Berry is currently being claimed through its usage as a courtesy title by Alphonse de Bourbon, son of Louis Alphonse de Bourbon, the Legitimist claimant to the French Throne.

 House of Valois (1360-1505)

 On October 1360, King John II created the peerage-duchy of Berry as an appanage for his third-born son, John of Poitiers, perhaps on the occasion of his marriage with Joan of Armagnac.
-Upon his death in 1416, John of Poitiers was succeeded as Duke of Berry by his grandnephew John, Dauphin of France (having been predeceased in 1397 by his only son who survived into adulthood, John, Count of Montpensier)..
-After Dauphin John's death in 1417, the appanage passed to his younger brother the Dauphin Charles.
-The Dauphin subsequently moved his court to Berry's capital of Bourges to escape the advancing English during the Hundred Years’ War.
+Upon his death in 1416, John of Poitiers was succeeded as Duke of Berry by his grandnephew John, Dauphin of France (having been predeceased in 1397 by his only son who survived into adulthood, Jean d'Valois, Count of Montpensier).
+After Dauphin John's death in 1417, the appanage passed to his younger brother, Dauphin Charles, who subsequently moved his court to Berry's capital of Bourges to escape the advancing English during the Hundred Years' War.
 When the Dauphin ascended to the throne as Charles VII, Berry returned to the royal domain.

 In 1461, Louis XI granted Berry to his younger brother, Charles.
-Charles maintained a rivalry with his brother and joined the League of the Public Weal, an anti-royal alliance of French magantes lead by the Count of Charolais.
-After a short war against Louis XI which was concluded with the Treaty of Conflans in 1465, Charles gained the Duchy of Normandy (which he then exchanged for the Duchy of Guyenne in 1469).
+Charles maintained a rivalry with his brother and joined the League of the Public Weal, an anti-royal alliance of French magnates led by the Charles the Bold, the Count of Charolais.
+After a short war against Louis XI, which was concluded with the Treaty of Conflans in 1465, Charles gained the Duchy of Normandy (which he later exchanged for Guyenne in 1469).
 Charles died without legitimate issue in 1472 due to syphilis, although some believed he was a victim of poisoning.
 With no male heir, the title reverted to the Crown once again.

 In 1498, Louis XII granted Berry to his former wife Joan of France, daughter of Louis XI, as compensation for their marriage's annulment.
-She was the first suo jure Duchess, and after her death without issue Berry returned to the Crown.
+She was the first suo jure duchess, and after her death without issue, Berry returned to the Crown.